aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 This can be used to enable primary or secondary authentication with social providers or third party IdPs which require a browser redirect flow.

+TODO: The AS may want to include more information back to the client here, such as an indicator of which external IdP the authorization server should use.
+For example if the AS wants the user to go through a "Sign in with Google" flow (the AS would be the OAuth client to Google in that flow).

 ## User Interaction